helagro/Applied-IoT/README.md

 **Color coding:**

-The diagram's wires are color coded, and I would recommend you do that too if possible.
+The diagram's wires are color coded, which is recommended.
 Red means power, black means ground and yellow means signal, i.e. where the data is read from.

 ## Platform